drslump/BooJS/docs/Macros.rst

 Boo's syntax doesn't allow to define variables at the module level, the compiler will interpret such declarations as the start of the module entry point.
-This macro allows to circumvent this issue and declare module variables.
+This macro allows to work around this issue and bind static variables to the current module.

 ::